 There is one important factor you need to fully understand about the Arab consumer and never forget.
 Arabs are highly influenced by the social concerns.
 They tend usually to buy the things that recommend by their circle of friends and family while putting fewer efforts on exploring the specific features of a product.
 Surprised? well it is even more.
 The regional consumer tend to buy products to gain a higher social class appearance.
 Yeah, to some degree this happens everywhere, but it is bigger over here.

 The majority of consumers in the Middle East are trapped in trendy and fashionable brands and desperate to be part of one social group or another.
 They are suffering from an inability to choose based on their individual needs as this might lead to a prejudgment by the society and their circle of friends.
 Maintaining a certain social image is a quiet big concern which highly affects the consumer habits in the region.

 If you are wondering about where the big brands are exceeding in creating a fashionable brand image?
 You will need to spin the world map and land in the Middle East.
-You might not find every girl wearing Nike shoes like in Singapore but you will find that moving up in your social class requires an iPhone.
+You might not find every girl wearing Nike shoes like in Singapore, but you will find that moving up in your social class requires an iPhone.
 Arabs don’t just believe it is fashionable, they believe it a star added to their exclusivity.
-If you are not selling a product with high quality but it is not a fashionable trendy product, then you are going to struggle.
+If you are selling a product with high quality but it is not a fashionable trendy product, then you are going to struggle.
+Big time!

 Lack of standards

 Marketers in the mature markets such as some European regions are highly considered about the conservative consumer who tend to read and check the specifications in order to compare services/brands before they make a decision and convert.
 The Middle East is considered as a region of emerging markets with less concern of critical thinking and product comparison practices.
 A quick tour in the most popular e-commerce websites would help you to understand that the number of product reviews is relevantly lower than most of the global markets.